 The REFHYNE project is at the forefront of the effort to supply Clean Refinery Hydrogen for Europe.
-The project is funded by the European Commission’s Fuel Cells and Hydrogen Joint Undertaking (FCH JU) and will install and operate the world’s largest hydrogen electrolyser the Shell Rhineland Refinery in Wesseling, Germany.
+The project is funded by the European Commission’s Fuel Cells and Hydrogen Joint Undertaking (now Clean Hydrogen Partnership) and will install and operate Europe’s largest PEM electrolyser the Shell Rhineland Energy and Chemicals Park in Wesseling, Germany.

 The plant will be operated by Shell and manufactured by ITM Power.
 The electrolyser has a peak capacity of 10 MW (megawatts) and will be able to produce approximately 1,300 tonnes of hydrogen per year.
 This decarbonised hydrogen can be fully integrated into refinery processes including the desulphurisation of conventional fuels.
 The project will use the hydrogen produced for: